 CLOSE TO THE HEART OF LOGAN SQUARE

 This Logan Square commercial space is perfect for business owners looking for high foot, transit and car traffic as it is minutes from the Logan Square Blue Line Station, seconds from the the Diversey bus and so close to the freeway one could walk there if they wanted to do such a thing.
 On busy Diversey Avenue, Logan Certified is neighbors to sensational restaurant Fat Rice, and Margarita haven Masa Azul.
 It also shares the stretch with award-winning bread baker Cellar Door Provisions.
 The community of business owners in Logan Square is tight-knit and supportive.
-Just take a peek at some of our interviews with business owners in the area: Bric-a-Brac records, Boulevard Bikes, The Dill Pickle Co-Op and Antique to Chic.
+Just take a peek at some of our interviews with business owners in the area: Bric-a-Brac records, Boulevard Bikes, The Dill Pickle Co-Op, Antique to Chic and muralist/artist Jason Brammer.

 OPEN DESIGN: ENDLESS POSSIBILITIES